Oslandia/workshop-postgis-qgis-3d/workshop.md

     - Vertical scale will enhance the scale for the terrain
   - Terrain shading will make the terrain visible
   - Lights to configure global lights to your 3D scene
-  - Show labels :
+  - Show labels:
     - configure labels for footprints and see the change with this option
   - Show map tile info, bounding boxes, camera view center for more technical informations

 You can choose online terrain, use terrain shading and see the result.

-Now load the `boulder_dtm` raster, used as a terrain model :
+Now load the `boulder_dtm` raster, used as a terrain model:
 - open the raster file
 - configure its styling for 2D mode
     - blending mode multiply